 Instagram works a bit differently than other social networks, and not all posts can be published automatically.
 Learn more about this here.
 If your Instagram posts are not sending automatically, it could be because you have direct scheduling disabled, or because your posts don't meet the criteria for being published automatically.

 There are a few factors that affect whether or not your post is sent out automatically, so we've created this checklist to help you identify any missing pieces and make sure you've got everything in place.

-Does your image or video meet the aspect ratio and video length requirements?
+Does your image or video meet the aspect ratio requirements?
 Instagram only allows us to send images and videos automatically if they meet the following size requirements.

-All other posts will be sent to your mobile device as a reminder.
+All other posts will be sent to your mobile device as reminders.
 See our detailed aspect ratio guide for more information.

 Where to find posts that didn't publish automatically

 If your post was scheduled as a reminder, you will find it in the Past Reminders tab.
 From here, you can send the post to your mobile device to finish it up in the Instagram app and post it manually.
 You can also share the post again from this tab.